-Environmental and Social Safeguards
+Environmental and Social Sustainability

-MIGA’s environmental and social safeguard policies are derived from our extensive experience insuring investments around the world.
+MIGA’s environmental and social sustainability policies are derived from our extensive experience insuring investments around the world.
 They are a powerful tool for identifying risks, reducing development costs, and improving project sustainability—benefiting affected communities and preserving the environment.
 During the underwriting process, we identify the policies and guidelines that are applicable to a project.
 Projects are expected to comply with those policies and guidelines, as well as applicable local, national, and international laws.

 We also adhere to the World Bank Group’s Environmental, Health, and Safety Guidelines available on IFC’s website.